dusty-nv/jetson-inference/docs/building-repo-2.md

 # Building the Project from Source

-Provided along with this repo are TensorRT-enabled deep learning networks for image recognition, object detection with localization (i.e. bounding boxes), and semantic segmentation.
-The code is intended to be built & run on the Jetson, and includes support for both C++ and Python.
+Provided with this repo is a library of TensorRT-accelerated deep learning networks for image recognition, object detection with localization (i.e. bounding boxes), and semantic segmentation.
+This inferencing library (`libjetson-inference`) is intended to be built & run on the Jetson, and includes support for both C++ and Python.
 Various pre-trained models are automatically downloaded to get you up and running quickly.
 It's also setup to accept customized network models that you may have trained yourself.

 The latest source can be obtained from [GitHub](http://github.com/dusty-nv/jetson-inference) and compiled onboard Jetson Nano, Jetson TX1/TX2, and Jetson AGX Xavier.